Write for a practitioner audience

 - Was there anything new about the way in which the project was evaluated?

 If you are an academic, remember that what makes a good practitioner article is not what makes a good academic one.
 The content of your academic paper may well be of value to the practitioner, but not in its current form.
-You would be better off rewriting the article and creating two articles, one for a practitioner journal and the other for an academic journal.
+You might, for example, be better off rewriting the article and creating two articles, one for a practitioner journal and the other for an academic journal.

 In all the author guidelines, you are asked to write a structured abstract which will require you to place your paper under one of a number of categories (see our "How to... write an abstract" guide for more details).
 This should not be treated as an administrative exercise, but should be a way of structuring your article.